momosetkn/doma/docs/getting-started.rst

 DAO style
 =========

-You can find some examples in ``boilerplate.java15.dao.EmployeeDao``.
+You can find some examples in ``boilerplate.java17.dao.EmployeeDao``.
 See :doc:`dao` and :doc:`sql` for more information.

 SELECT (DAO)
 ------------

-To issue a SELECT statement and get results as Java objects, write as follows:
+In the DAO style, for issuing a SELECT statement to retrieve Java objects, use the ``@Sql`` annotation with Text Blocks for SQL templates:

 .. code-block:: java